Egon Mayer: Early life and career

 Mayer, the son of a farmer, was born on 19 August 1917 in Konstanz at the Bodensee.
 Konstanz at the time was in the Grand Duchy of Baden of the German Empire.
 Mayer grew up on his parents' farm named Hauserhof and spent his spare time at the glider airfield at the Bellenberg near Engen.
 He went to school at the Langemarck-Realgymnasium—a secondary school built on the mid-level Realschule to achieve the Abitur (university entry qualification)—in Singen.
 Today, the Langemarck-Realgymnasium, which had been named after the location of the World War I Battle of Langemarck, is the Hegau-Gymnasium.

 Following his graduation, Mayer volunteered for military service in the Luftwaffe on 1 November 1937.
 His military training began at the 2nd Air Warfare School (Luftkriegsschule 2) at Gatow, on the southwestern outskirts of Berlin.
 He was then trained as a fighter pilot and promoted to Leutnant (second lieutenant) on 1 August 1939.
 His classmates at Gatow included Gerhard Barkhorn and Julius Meimberg.
-Mayer was selected for specialized fighter pilot training and was posted to the Jagdfliegerschule Schleißheim, the fighter pilot school in Schleißheim.
+Mayer was selected for specialized fighter pilot training and was posted to the Jagdfliegerschule Schleißheim, the fighter pilot school at Schleißheim.